dbones-labs/laters/documentation/overview/quick-start.md

 ### Database (Postgres)

-We have abbrivated the code here (full code), to the main lines we need to setup inorder to make `Laters` work with Marten
+We have abbreviated the code here (full code), to focus on what we need to setup for `Laters` to work with Marten

 ```csharp
 builder.WebHost.ConfigureServices((context, collection) =>